corda/corda/docs/source/cordapp-advanced-concepts.rst

 This rule, together with the no-overlap rule - which we'll introduce below - ensure that the code used to deserialize and verify the transaction is legitimate and that there is no ambiguity when it comes to what code to execute.
 This is critical to achieving the determinism property.

 ..
-Contract execution and the AttachmentsClassloader.
+Contract execution in the AttachmentsClassloader, and the no-overlap rule.

 To verify the business rules of the transaction, the smart contract code for each state will be executed.
 This is done by creating an `AttachmentsClassloader` from all the attachments listed by the transaction, then deserialising the binary representation of the transaction inside this classloader, create the `LedgerTransaction` and then running the contract verification code in this classloader.

-We mentioned previously that Corda operates in a decentralised system.
-Nothing stops an adversary to attach a JAR he just created to a transaction.
+As Corda operates in a decentralised system, nothing stops an adversary to attach a JAR he just created to a transaction he is building.
 This JAR could contain some of the same classes that are also available in a legitimate library or in the contract JAR itself.
 Due to how Java classloaders work, this would cause ambiguity as to what code will be executed, so an attacker could attempt to exploit this and trick other nodes that a transaction that should be invalid is actually valid.
 To address this vulnerability, Corda introduces the `no-overlap` rule: